positive-response/J-PET-geant4/docs/install.md

 * doxygen

 ## Environemt setup with CVMFS
 You can fulfill above prerequsities with CernVM File System.
 See [CVMFS](https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html) documenttion.
-An example setup script for Centos 7 OS:
-`source setups/setup-env-cvmfs-centos7.sh`
+### Centos7:
+For Geant4 v10 `source setups/setup-env-cvmfs-g4v10-centos7.sh`
+For Geant4 v11 `source setups/setup-env-cvmfs-g4v11-centos7.sh`

+### Debian/Ubunu:
+For Geant4 v10: TODO
+For Geant4 v11: TODO

 Once you run this script you have compiled Geant4 and all depandancies!

 ## Environemt setup with Conda